Learn Unity Unity Basics Part 1: Complete Guide for Beginners – From Unity installation to basic operationsBasics

 • iOS Build Support

-To upload prefabs and scenes from Unity to STYLY, 5 modules must be installed in advance.
+To upload prefabs or scenes from Unity to STYLY, five modules need to be pre-installed.

 Be sure to check them!
-(If you forget to check them here, you can add them later.)
+(Even if you forget to check them here, you can add them later.)

-The Unity version you selected will appear in the list in the Installation section, and a progress meter will show the status of the installation.
+The selected Unity version will appear in the installs section, along with a progress meter showing the installation status.

-A project is the unit that manages the assets you create in Unity, scenes (see below), and other files related to the project.
+A project is a unit that manages assets created in Unity, scenes (explained later), and other files related to the project.

 Image6